Desouk: Tourism

 Desouk is renowned for the presence of Ibrahim El Desouki Mosque, which attracts over a million visitors annually on average.
 The mosque is the final resting place of the last Sufi pole, Imam Ibrahim El Desouki, established around the year 1277.
 It currently covers an area of 6400 square meters, and the Ladies' Mosque occupies 600 square meters, making it one of the largest mosques in the Islamic world in terms of area.
 It houses a university Islamic library as well.
 In Desouk, an annual celebration is held for the birth of Ibrahim El-Desouki in October, lasting a week with strict security measures.
 The celebration honors the memory of 77 Sufi orders from various parts of the world.
 During this time, the city attracts more than a million visitors from various provinces of Egypt and some countries worldwide, making it one of the largest religious celebrations in Egypt.
 Among the festivities, the custodian of the Ibrahim El-Desouki shrine rides a horse and is paraded through the streets of Desouk after the afternoon prayer on the final day of the celebration.
-Additionally, an annual celebration of Ragabiya is held in late April or early May each year, lasting for a week as well.
+Additionally, an annual celebration of Ragabiya is held in late April or early May of each year, lasting for a week as well.